 In these regions, China has been accused of Genocide and extreme Human Rights violations, as advocated by the United Nations and other major powers of the world, including the USA, UK, India, and France.

 These are the Nations that China has Colonized:-

-It was a military campaign led by the People’s Republic of China (PRC) to acquire the Chamdo Region of Tibet which further went on for the colonization of the independent nation of Tibet with a 17-point Agreement and using Dalai Lama wrongly to win the region.
+It was a military campaign led by the People’s Republic of China (PRC) to acquire the Chamdo Region of Tibet and further went on to colonize the independent nation of Tibet with a 17-point Agreement and misused Dalai Lama to win the region.
 This resulted in the throwing off of the previous Tibetian Government by the PRC.

 Dalai Lama, with his government, fled to India, and during the 1959 Tibetan Rebellion, he established a “Rival Government-in-exile”